tunaiku/amar-ui-web/README.md

 <h1 align="center">Amar UI Web</h1>

 Amar UI for Web (or simply Amar UI Web) is a CSS library built in Sass/SCSS that follows **Amar Design System** as its primary foundation.
-Amar UI Web aims to enhance the UI/X developemnt workflow of web projects and applications within Amar Bank.
+Amar UI Web aims to enhance the UI/X development workflow of web projects and applications within Amar Bank.

 ## Important Links